All Episodes

 Look at those people.

-Yeah, and everyone's trying to destroy me.
+Yeah, everyone's trying to destroy me.

 Of course.

-InfoWars was the number one English speaking media organization.
+InfoWars was the number one English-speaking media organization, period, in 2016, 2017, 2018.

-And under censorship, we got crushed down, but we're still very influential and massive, not just on air behind the scenes.
+And under censorship, we got crushed down, but we're still very influential and massive, not just on air but behind the scenes.

-But since Elon brought us back two and a half years ago, just on Xolonus of Beach yet than Rumble.
+But since Elon brought us back two and a half years ago, just on Excel as a beach yet, then Rumble, we have been one of the top two or three broadcasts.

 We're number one.